nicesonnday/cs231n/README.md

 ## Additional Information
 Inline questions are also completely written.
-CIFAR-10 dataset is already uploaded in cs231/datasets directory.
+You can download CIFAR-10 dataset using  the get_datasets.sh